Multi-purpose stadium: Outside North America

-True multisport facilities, where teams from a variety of sports use the same stadium as their home ground, exist outside North America in a few cases, most of those smaller stadiums.
+True multisport facilities, where teams from a variety of sports use the same stadium as their home ground, exist outside North America in a few cases, most of those as smaller stadiums.
 A handful are notable for having 60,000 seats or more.
-The Melbourne Cricket Ground hosts cricket, Australian rules football, and association football.
+The Melbourne Cricket Ground hosts athletics, cricket, Australian rules football, and association football.
 Accor Stadium hosts cricket and Australian rules football, as well as both rugby codes and association football.
-Wembley Stadium in London, Stade de France near Paris, and Millennium Stadium in Cardiff are not the permanent homes to any club teams, but are used primarily for international competitions and major tournament finals, mostly for association football and rugby (though Wembley has regularly hosted American football fixtures).
+Wembley Stadium in London, Stade de France near Paris, and Millennium Stadium in Cardiff are not the permanent homes to any club teams, but are used primarily for international competitions and major tournament finals, mostly for association football and rugby (though Wembley has regularly hosted American football).
 In South Africa, Soccer City and Ellis Park Stadium have hosted rugby union and football, while Moses Mabhida Stadium has hosted football and cricket.
-Jawaharlal Nehru Stadium, Kochi in India hosts cricket and football.
+Jawaharlal Nehru Stadium, Kochi, in India hosts cricket and football.
 Eden Park in New Zealand hosts rugby union and cricket.
-Sky Stadium in Wellington, New Zealand, has hosted both rugby codes, cricket, association football, and Australian rules.
+Sky Stadium in Wellington, New Zealand, has hosted both rugby codes, cricket, association football, and Australian rules football.

-The architects Arup cited history that a rarely-used athletics track does not work with association football, as these multi-purpose stadiums substantially lengthen the viewing distance for spectators, as compared to football-specific stadiums.
-Notable unsuccessful past examples, of football matches played within athletics stadiums include the former Stadio delle Alpi and the Munich Olympic Stadium, with both Juventus and Bayern Munich moving to new stadiums less than 40 years after inheriting them.
-The delle Alpi's design was criticized, as it left spectators exposed to the elements, and the long distance between the stands and the pitch resulted in poor visibility.
-This was because the athletics track, which was seldom used, was constructed around the outside of the pitch, while views from the lower tier were also restricted due to the positioning of advertising boardings.
+Architects from the Arup Group cited history to show that a rarely used athletics track does not work for association football, as these multi-purpose stadiums substantially lengthen the viewing distance for spectators, as compared to football-specific stadiums.
+Notable unsuccessful past examples, of football matches played within athletics stadiums, include the former Stadio delle Alpi and the Munich Olympic Stadium, with both Juventus and Bayern Munich moving to new stadiums less than 40 years after inheriting them.
+The delle Alpi's design was criticized for leaving spectators exposed to the elements, and for the long distance between the stands and the pitch resulting in poor visibility.
+This was because the athletics track, which was seldom used, was constructed around the outside of the pitch, while views from the lower tier were also restricted due to the positioning of advertising boards.
 These factors contributed to low attendances; only 237 spectators showed up for the Coppa Italia home match against Sampdoria in the 2001–02 season, while in the 2005–06 season, the average attendance was 35,880.
-Manchester City Council wished to avoid creating a white elephant, so to give the stadium long-term financial viability, extensive work was carried out to convert the City of Manchester Stadium from a field and track arena to a football stadium.
-The old Estádio da Luz was demolished so that the football-specific replacement could be built on the site as part of Portugal's bid to host Euro 2004.
-German stadiums such as the AWD-Arena, Commerzbank-Arena, Gottlieb-Daimler-Stadion, RheinEnergieStadion, AOL Arena, and Zentralstadion also underwent reconstruction/renovation by removing the running track to become football-only venues; several of these projects were done in preparation for the 2006 FIFA World Cup.
+Manchester City Council wished to avoid creating a white elephant, so to give the stadium long-term financial viability, extensive work was carried out to convert the City of Manchester Stadium from a track and field arena to a football stadium.
+The old Estádio da Luz was demolished so that a football-specific replacement could be built on the site as part of Portugal's bid to host Euro 2004.
+German stadiums such as the AWD-Arena, Commerzbank-Arena, MHPArena, RheinEnergieStadion, AOL Arena, and Zentralstadion also underwent reconstruction/renovation to remove the running track an thus become football-only venues.
+Several of these projects were done in preparation for the 2006 FIFA World Cup.